 Every family and every birth experience is unique.
 That’s why at the UCHealth Birth Center we provide a variety of birthing options.
 Whether you and your family select a medicated or non-medicated delivery our trained labor and delivery team are there to guide and support you through the process.

-Labor rooms are equipped with tubs for hydrotherapy during labor, birthing balls, glider rockers, and wireless waterproof fetal monitoring so moms can move around during labor.
+- Labor rooms are equipped with tubs for hydrotherapy during labor, birthing balls, glider rockers, and wireless waterproof fetal monitoring so patients can stay mobile during labor.

 Note: VBAC’s (Vaginal Birth After Cesarean) are not provided at YVMC.

 Do you produce milk in excess of your baby’s needs?
 If the answer is yes, you may be able to help babies both locally in the Yampa Valley as well as in the state of Colorado.

 Every year, thousands of newborn babies are unable to receive the healthy benefits of breast milk due to some mothers not being able to produce breast milk or other circumstances.
 By donating milk, newborns will be able to receive beneficial nutrients and antibodies only found in breast milk.

 UCHealth Yampa Valley Medical Center is a proud partner and donation site for Mother’s Milk Bank of the Rockies.